dougeby/IntuneDocs/InTuneDocs/deploy-use/add-apps-for-windows-pcs-in-microsoft-intune.md

     If the app satisfies any of the rules that you have configured, it will not be installed.

 6. For the **Windows Installer** file type only (.msi and .exe): On the **Command line arguments** page, choose whether you want to supply optional command-line arguments for the installer.
-For example, some installers might support the argument **/q** to install silently with no user intervention.
+	The following parameters are added automatically by Intune:
+	- For .exe files, **/install** is added.
+	- For .msi files, **/quiet** is added.
+	Note that these options will only work if the creator of the app package enabled functionality for this.

 7. For the **Windows Installer** file type only (.exe only): On the **Return codes** page, you can add new error codes that Intune interprets when the app is installed on a managed Windows PC.